 * Interesting historical perspective from Professor Dave Hoffman on the current debate over legal education.
 One critic wrote that “there are too many lawyers in this country,” “many of them are not busy,” and “many of them are on the margin of starvation” — back in 1932.
 [Concurring Opinions] * And some thoughts on the […]

-* What?
+* A federal judge in Kansas has given Planned Parenthood’s Abortionplex a new lease on life.
+[WSJ Law Blog] * What?
 A former Supreme Court clerk who got passed over for a job at a law school?
 Nicholas Spaeth, who’s also the former state attorney general for North Dakota, is suing the Michigan State University […]